crystal-wolfer/trade-vault-project/README.md

 ## Introduction

 TradeVault is a cryptocurrency trading platform designed to help users grow and manage their crypto portfolios with ease.
 The platform provides market overviews, user profile management, and more.
+You can directly access the application from here: `https://trade-vault.web.app/` or follow the steps below to run the application locally on your machine.

 ## Installation